Shancakes/bingo/README.md

 -Users can use the "Draw Number" board repeatedly, filling the squares until 5 in a row horizontally, vertically, or diagonally is achieved.

--When 5 in a row (BINGO) is achieved, an alert pormpts the user that they have won bingo.
-Closing the window notifys the user which is the winning row, by highlighting the winning squares in yellow.
+-When 5 in a row (BINGO) is achieved, an alert prompts the user that they have won bingo.
+Closing the window notifys the user of the winning row, by highlighting the row in yellow.

 -Users can play again by using the "Reset Board" button.